pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice_v3/docs/HTML.md

 ## Backoffice HTML code convention

+### No leading white space

+We use [djlint](https://www.djlint.com) to automatically format and indent our HTML templates.

+Our configuration will trim white spaces.

+If you use white space for styling, you are doing it wrong, instead, use spacing utilities on your `HTMLElement`: https://getbootstrap.com/docs/5.0/utilities/spacing

+### No `<br />`

+If you use `<br />` for styling, you are doing it wrong, instead, use styling.

+### `HTMLElement` attribute `id` convention

 In our HTML templates, **we have forbidden** the usage of the `id` attributes.

 In general, we will always prefer a css class name.
 CSS class names have their own standard that can be read on [CSS.md](CSS.md).